-Lobbies on all floors are provided with both manual and permanent ventilation.
-Ventilation is provided by louvered vents and manual openable windows with restricted openings.
+Lobbies on all floors are provided with limited ventilation via louvered vents.

 Current guidance states that vents in lobbies or corridors adjoining single stairways should be operated automatically (AOVs), however the installation of AOV's are not considered reasonably practicable.
 In addition, although current openings do not provide a minimum free area of 1.5 metres squared (m2), current provisions are considered adequate given other mitigation measures in place.